After buying an inflatable boat, you need to get it to the water of course.

 - Deflate the main tubes just enough, so that you can squeeze your boat into the rear area and still close the trunk door.

 Needless to say, you can’t have people sitting in the rear seats if you transport your boat like this.

 Pickup truck bed

 Transporting your inflatable boat is a breeze if you have a pickup truck, and if your boat fits into the truck bed.

-TIP: If your boat is too long, get a truck bed extender.
+TIP: If your boat is too long, here are some truck bed extenders that will solve the problem.
 Keep in mind that you need to place the heavier end of the boat into the truck bed first, so the lighter end is hanging out.
 Also, most traffic laws require hanging a red flag at the extended end of your cargo.

 Of course, you will still have to tie the boat down firmly using ratchet tie downs.
 Here is how:

 - Most trucks have hook attachments in the bed you can tie the width of the boat to.
 Run the strap through the boat handles

 - Tie another strap to the step bumper or any area around the tailgate.

 Having a pickup makes putting the boat onto the water easy as well since you can back up all the way to the water and slide the boat out.